-Delivering real-time, multicurrency multi-country payments in four Nordic currencies
+Delivering real-time, multi-currency, multi-country payments in four Nordic currencies

-Project 27 (known as P27) aims to establish a single pan-Nordic payment infrastructure for the 27 million inhabitants of the region.
+Project 27 (known as P27) aims to establish a single pan-Nordic payments infrastructure for the 27 million inhabitants of the region.
 The new payments infrastructure will be a world’s first and create the foundation for multiple initiatives and innovations in the Nordics.

 One of the key principles in P27 is to harmonise and standardise payments.
-Thus, P27 is built on ISO20022 format with the Nordic Payments Council (NPC) managing the Nordic payment schemes.
+Thus, P27 is built on the ISO20022 format with the Nordic Payments Council (NPC) managing the Nordic payment schemes.
 The NPC is a non-profit member association combining four Nordic bankers’ associations, banks and payment institutions covered by the PSD2 directive.